SunLife equity release review 2024

 The SunLife name goes back over 200 years.
 In 1900, it was the first to offer no-medical life insurance, and in 1979 it introduced over 50 life insurance to the market.
-Today, SunLife offers general life insurance, funeral plans, home, car, and pet insurance, alongside the now familiar SunLife Guaranteed Over 50 Plan.
-It also offers an equity release service provided by Age Partnership.
+Today, SunLife offers general life insurance, funeral plans, equity release, home, car, and pet insurance, alongside the now familiar SunLife Guaranteed Over 50 Plan.

-SunLife is a member of the Financial Conduct Authority and the Financial Services Compensation Scheme.
-Age Partnership is a member of the Equity Release Council, so SunLife’s equity release customers are protected by its rules and principles.
+Yes, SunLife is a member of the Financial Conduct Authority, reference number: 769427 and the Financial Services Compensation Scheme.

-- You continue to live in your own home until you or your partner die or move into a care home
+- You continue to live in your own home until you or your partner, if you have a joint equity release scheme, die or move into a care home

 - You can still move home, but fees may apply